cwangaw/Codes/README.md

 To compare the performance of adaptive mesh refinement and global mesh refinement for

-⋅⋅*solving the fractal boundary problem described in our notes with a user-defined lam, for example, _lam = 2.56_, use
+* solving the fractal boundary problem described in our notes with a user-defined lam, for example, _lam = 2.56_, use
 ```
 python3 -i solver.py lam 2.56
 ```

-⋅⋅*solving the fractal boundary problem with a manufactured solution, use
+* solving the fractal boundary problem with a manufactured solution, use
 ```
 python3 -i solver.py
 ```

-⋅⋅* solving -div(grad u) = 1 with homogeneous Dirichlet boundary condition on an L-shape domain, where the adaptive mesh works much better, use
+* solving -div(grad u) = 1 with homogeneous Dirichlet boundary condition on an L-shape domain, where the adaptive mesh works much better, use
 ```
 python3 -i solver.py singular
 ```